SisiphoM/StudentPerformanceAI/REFLECTION.md

 - **Providing an easy-to-use Agile tool** without additional overhead.

 Overall, **GitHub Projects** proved to be a **lightweight, developer-friendly alternative** to more complex tools like Jira. 🚀

+# Reflection on Using domain model
+## Challenges Faced
+One of the main challenges I faced during this assignment was understanding how to accurately translate the system's domain logic into a structured domain model.
+It required a solid grasp of the relationships between the various entities in the Student Performance Prediction System and how those entities interact.
+Designing the table to include relevant attributes and methods for each class also took time and thoughtful consideration.

+Another challenge was learning and applying the Mermaid syntax to create the class diagram.
+While it is a powerful tool, making sure the diagram accurately reflected the model without syntax errors involved trial and error.

+## What I Learned
+This assignment helped me understand the importance of domain modeling in software engineering.
+I learned how crucial it is to define clear entities, their properties, and behaviors, which serve as a blueprint for system design.
+I also improved my skills in using Mermaid to visually represent models, which is an effective way to communicate system structure to stakeholders and developers.

+I gained practical experience in balancing abstraction and detail—making sure the model was not too complex but still captured the essential parts of the system.

+## Application to My Project
+By completing this domain model, I now have a clear overview of the key components of the Student Performance Prediction System.
+This will serve as a foundational reference when implementing the backend logic, database schema, and even the AI prediction flow.
+It also ensures better collaboration with teammates, as everyone can refer to the same structured view of the system.